Alejogb1/job-board/blog-data/how-can-i-build-a-cicd-pipeline-for-ruby-projects-with-multiple-gems-or-microservices.md

 id: "how-can-i-build-a-cicd-pipeline-for-ruby-projects-with-multiple-gems-or-microservices"
 ---

-Okay, let's tackle this.
-Building a robust ci/cd pipeline for ruby projects, particularly when you're dealing with multiple gems or microservices, is a challenge I've faced firsthand in a few different iterations over the years.
+,  Building a robust ci/cd pipeline for ruby projects, particularly when you're dealing with multiple gems or microservices, is a challenge I've faced firsthand in a few different iterations over the years.
 It’s less about finding the *one* perfect solution and more about assembling the correct building blocks for your specific scenario.
 Here's how I approach it, combining practical experience with some best practices.

 First, forget the notion of treating all pipelines identically.
 A single monolithic pipeline trying to handle multiple microservices is, in my experience, a recipe for inefficiency and eventual pain.
 Instead, think about breaking down your workflow into component parts, each with its dedicated pipeline.
 The key is managing the interdependencies gracefully.